johnwilldonicely/LDAS/README.md

 	$ ./LDAS_INSTALL.sh global --zip LDAS-2020_01_20.zip
 ```

+### 4. Check for Warnings and Errors
+Hopefully there will be none!
+But as they are reported, potential install-errors will be reported here.
+There are a few issues worth considerig if the install failed...
+* Are you using the most up-to-date installer?
+* Do you have sudo priviledges (required for GLOBAL installs and for installing missing dependencies)
+* Is there a Firewall preventing access to remote repositories?

-### 4. Log out and back in again
+### 5. Log out and back in again
-This is required to ensure that the $PATH varible is updated for your login session
+After installation is complete, LDAS commands may still not be found until you log out and back in again.
+Restarting the computer is not necessary, but logging back in will update the $PATH variable which tells Linux where LDAS is installed.

-### 5. [optional] - delete the INSTALLER
+### 6. [optional] - delete the INSTALLER
 You might wnat to keep the installer if the installation was not successful.
 But once it is, a new copy of INSTALL_LDAS.sh will be in the installation directory and accessible from anywhere on the system.